 Louis Shepherd Memorial Scholarship ($500)

 The Louis P. Shepherd Memorial Scholarship Award is presented to two qualified students who demonstrate outstanding performance in the Middle and Secondary Education or Professional Writing concentrations in English Studies.
-The scholarship was created by friends, family, and students in honor of Dr. Louis Shepherd, a dedicated professor of English at Fitchburg State College (1952-1985).
+The scholarship was created by friends, family, and students in honor of Dr. Louis Shepherd, a dedicated professor of English at Fitchburg State (1952-1985).
 The prize is made possible by the Ruth and Louis Shepherd Fund for Teaching and Writing.

 Patricia A. Hess Memorial Scholarship ($500)